intuition-dev/mbCLIx/riot2/readme.md

 **NOTE**

-There might be a bug/issue with addressing to a function through html tag attribute from a page to a tag, so instead of this:
+There might be a bug/issue with addressing to a function through html component attribute from a page to a tag, so instead of this:

 ```html
 button(onclick='{toggle}') Text